-Party or relevant jurisdiction Canada (Fisheries and Oceans Canada - Newfoundland Region) Title of project Estuary acoustic tracking of Atlantic salmon (Salmo salar) smolts and kelts - Conne River, Little River, and Bay d'Espoir, Newfoundland Objective of research project 1) To tag and track migratory behaviour of Atlantic salmon Objective of research project smolts and kelts as they leave the Conne River, Newfoundland; 2) To determine the movements and migration patterns throughout the Bay d'Espoir fjord; 3) To provide insight into the initial survival and residency of smolts and kelts migrating through the fjord.
-Brief description of research The population of Atlantic salmon in the Conne River on the south project coast of Newfoundland has, with few exceptions, been in decline since the early 1990s and continues to remain at relatively low levels of adult abundance.
+ů.
+L L Party or relevant jurisdiction Canada (Fisheries and Oceans Canada - Newfoundland Region) Title of project Estuary acoustic tracking of Atlantic salmon (Salmo salar) smolts and kelts - Conne River, Little River, and Bay d'Espoir, Objective of research regist Newfoundland Objective of research project To tag and track migratory behaviour of Atlantic salmon smolts and kelts as they leave the Conne River, Newfoundland; To determine the movements and migration patterns throughout the Bay d'Espoir fjord; To provide insight into the initial survival and residency of smolts and kelts migrating through the fjord.
+Brief description of research project The population of Atlantic salmon in the Conne River on the south coast of Newfoundland has, with few exceptions, been in decline since the early 1990s and continues to remain at relatively low levels of adult abundance.
 Marine survival has fallen from 7 - 10% estimated in the mid-to-late 1980s, to 3-4% during much of the past decade.
-Reasons for the decline in marine survival are not known.
-Dates during which research took place Area in which research took place Fifteen (15) kelts and 49 smolts were captured and implanted with the Vemco acoustic tags as they migrated out of the Conne River in the spring of 2006.
+Reasons for the decline in marine survival are not known. the Vemco acoustic tags as they migrated out of the Conne River in the spring of 2006.
 Twenty-one (21) VR2 Vemco receivers were deployed throughout Bay d'Espoir to track migrating fish.
 Manual tracking in nearshore areas was also carried out to complement the arrays of acoustic receivers.
 This project was expanded in 2007 whereby 38 receivers (2 subsequently lost) were placed throughout the Bay d'Espoir fiord, with 30 kelt and 62 smolt tagged and released from Conne River.
 In addition, the Miawpukek (Conne River) First Nation provided funding and participated with the tagging and tracking of twenty (20) smolts that were released from Little River, another system in the Bay d'Espoir area.
-2006 - 2008 Conne River, and estuary, Little River, and the Bay d'Espoir fjord, south coast Newfoundland, SFA 11.
-Estimated number and weight N/A of salmon retained Resources Estimated aget of the C15 000 non annum.
-Project funded by Eighanias and Ocean Const.
-Estimated cost of the research project £15,000 per annum.
-Project funded by Fisheries and Oceans Canada, the Miapukek First Nation, and is also a joint initiative between the research project Experimental Sciences Section and Salmonid Research Section.
-Number of participating This project involved several scientists and technical staff with scientists expertise in salmonid research and telemetry investigations and staff from the Miawpukek First Nation.
-Name and e-mail address J. Brian Dempson of coordinating scientists dempsonb@dfo-mpo.gc.ca in charge of project Keith Clarke clarkekd@dfo-mpo.gc.ca Details of research vessels, N/A e.g. name, registration, call
+In 2008, an additional 30 smolts and 8 kelt were tagged at Conne River with 20 smolts released from Little River.
+A total of 28 Vemco VR2 receivers were again positioned at various locations throughout Bay d'Espoir.
+This year several receivers were located in more distant areas outside of the Bay d'Espoir fiord extending tracking coverage upwards of 65 km from the point of release.
+Dates during which research 2006 - 2008 took place Area in which research took Conne River, and estuary, Little River, and the Bay d'Espoir fjord, place Estimated number and weight south coast Newfoundland, SFA 11.
+N/A of salmon retained Resources Estimated cost of the research project £15,000 per annum.
+Project funded by Fisheries and Oceans Canada, the Miapukek First Nation, and is also a joint initiative between the Experimental Sciences Section and Salmonid Research Section.
+Number of participating This project involved several scientists and technical staff with

+scientists expertise in salmonid research and telemetry investigations and staff

+from the Miawpukek First Nation.

+Name and e-mail address J. Brian Dempson

+of coordinating scientists dempsonb@dfo-mpo.gc.ca

+in charge of project Keith Clarke

+clarkekd@dfo-mpo.gc.ca

+Details of research vessels, N/A

+e.g. name, registration, call

-sign and description of vessel
+sign and description of

+vessel

-Type and amount of gear and other equipment used Vemco VR2 receivers, V7-2L and V9-6L transmitters
+Type and amount of gear Vemco VR2 receivers, V7-2L and V9-6L transmitters

+and other equipment used

-Details of any collaborating countries N/A
+Details of any collaborating N/A

+countries